 Just today I had a player that kept telling me he didn’t know where his hands were or what they needed to do.
 After doing the above exercise, and successfully hitting his start lines, a big smile came across both of our faces.

-“So, I asked, if you don’t know what your hands are doing how are you controlling them and the clubface?”
-He replied, “Now I know what their doing because you made me focus on them.”
+“So, I asked, if you don’t know what your hands are doing how are you controlling them and the club face?”
+He replied, “Now I know what they’re doing because you made me focus on them.”

 If you don’t know what YOUR hands are doing then try this exercise and I guarantee you will soon!Until next time, keep it in the short grass!